Synss/python-mbedtls/README.rst

 Installation
 ============

-The bindings are tested with Python 3.6, 3.7, 3.8, 3.9 on Linux
+The bindings are tested with Python 3.6, 3.7, 3.8, 3.9 on Linux,
-and macOS.
+macOS, and Windows.

 `manylinux`_ wheels are available for 64-bit Linux systems.
 Install with ``pip install python-mbedtls``.